shannentan22/BiodiViz/README.md

 #### f.
 Repeat
 To run the application for other input texts, simply go back to the main page and repeat the instructions from this section.

+## Third-Party Code Sources

+### User Interface

+The user interface for our application was largely based on a work by Danny Markov, available in a GitHub repository developed using Bootstrap Studio [3].
+For the drag-and-drop file-upload design, we modified it from the user ramniwassharma's work on Bootsnipp [4].
+This repository provided an HTML file for the basic HTML structure and a CSS file for styling.

+Using this codebase as a foundation, we added our own code to incorporate the specific functionality required for our application.
+This included customizing the UI to match our project's branding and enhancing interactivity.

+By building upon Danny Markov's Bootstrap Studio template, we accelerated the development process and ensured a professional, user-friendly interface from the start.

+### Knowledge Graph

+In the development of the knowledge graph for this project, a significant portion of the codebase was derived from Drew Fisher’s “Concept Map”, available as an Observable Notebook [5].
+This foundational code provided a robust starting point, particularly in terms of the basic structural and visual design of the graph.

+To tailor the concept map to better suit the specific requirements of this project, several modifications were made.
+These included modifications to the code to make it compatible with Javascript.
+There were also slight adjustments to design features and properties, ensuring the visual representation fit the BiodiViz’s interface.
+Additionally, new functionalities were introduced to enhance user interaction with the graph.
+Notably, capabilities for graph panning and zooming were integrated, offering a more dynamic and user-friendly experience.

+By leveraging the existing work from Drew Fisher’s notebook and building upon it, the development process was significantly accelerated.
+This approach not only ensured a high-quality base for the knowledge graph but also allowed for the incorporation of advanced features that may have been more time-consuming to develop from scratch.
+This combination of existing code and custom enhancements facilitated the creation of a powerful and interactive knowledge graph tailored to the specific needs of this research.

 ## References

 [1] Abdelmageed, N., Löffler, F., Feddoul, L., Algergawy, A., Samuel, S., Gaikwad, J., ... & König-Ries, B. (2022).
 BiodivNERE: Gold standard corpora for named entity recognition and relation extraction in the biodiversity domain.
 Biodiversity Data Journal, 10.

 [2] Posa, M. R. C., Diesmos, A. C., Sodhi, N. S., & Brooks, T. M. (2008).
 Hope for threatened tropical biodiversity: lessons from the Philippines.
 BioScience, 58(3), 231-240.

+[3] D. Markov, “contact-form-bootstrap-snippet,” 2019.
+[Online].
+Available: https://github.com/bootstrapstudio/contact-form-bootstrap-snippet

+[4] ramniwassharma, “Drag and drop input file in bootstrap,” accessed: 2024-06-18.
+[Online].
+Available: https://bootsnipp.com/snippets/DOXy4

+[5] D. Fisher, “Concept map,” 2021.
+[Online].
+Available: https://observablehq.com/@drewsapple/concept-map